The Falcons celebrate Senior Night versus the Aztecs.

 The Falcons host the Bears in an in-state rivalry game.

-Stephanie Schueler enters her third season as an assistant coach for the Air Force women's basketball team.
+Stephanie Schueler enters her fourth season as an assistant coach for the Air Force women's basketball team.
 Schueler, who coaches the Falcons' guards, arrived at the Academy in 2011 after spending the previous two seasons as the director of basketball operations for the women's program at Southern Miss.

 As director of basketball operations for the Lady Eagles, Schueler was responsible for coordinating team travel, directing public relations and speaking events for the program and assisting with monitoring the players' academic progress.

 Recognized as one of the best women's basketball talents to ever come out of the state of South Dakota, Schueler brings more than a decade of coaching experience, as well as a decorated playing career at the highest levels of the game.